“He pulled a jailbreak!”

 Is My Toddler Ready for a Bed?

-If your toddler is 2 years or older, then definitely make the switch from crib to bed.
-By 2, most toddlers are starting to outgrow their crib anyway; by 2 1/2, it’s likely they’re downright cramped.
+If your toddler is 2 years or older, then seriously consider making the switch from crib to bed in the case of climbing out of the crib (try to wait until 3-4 years old if they aren’t climbing!)
+By 2 years old, most toddlers are starting to outgrow their crib anyway; by 2 1/2, it’s likely they’re downright cramped.
 In fact, this may be why your toddler trying to escape — because sleeping in the crib isn’t comfortable anymore!

 If your toddler is younger than 18 months, things get tricky.
 Try the sleep sack method first, as well as lowering the crib mattress.
 If that proves fruitless, consider making the switch to a bed.

 In this article, we’re not going to tackle the ins-and-outs of how to help your toddler make that transition.
-We’re planning a separate article on that topic, actually, so stay tuned!
+We have a separate article on that topic, which you can read here!